 Online classes require students to engage in a course in a different way than on-campus courses.
 In an on-campus course, students know they will read, write papers, take tests and meet once a week in a classroom for four hours.
 In an online class, students will read, write papers, take tests and engage using a written medium.
 Students in an online class need to budget the same amount of time as students in a classroom, or 2-3 hours per week of learning/classroom time plus 4-12 hours per week of outside classroom time.
 Sometimes students find it difficult to self-manage this amount of time without a weekly classroom discussion.

 The online classes in the PPDPT program have a specific start and stop date along with due dates for assignments.
 The PPDPT program courses are not self paced.

 Can I start online classes at anytime?

-Students can start classes at the beginning of any module.
+Students can start classes at the beginning of any session.
 See our course calendar for module start dates.

 What are the application deadlines for online classes?

 We accept applications year-round.
 There are no application deadlines.
 Learn more about application requirements.

 Will my degree state that it’s from an online program?

 No, your diploma will not state that our program is online.
 Your diploma and transcripts will list your D.P.T. degree earned from Des Moines University-Osteopathic Medical Center in Des Moines, IA.

 The student help desk is available to address technical problems students may encounter with online classes.
 The web-based instruction system is compatible with PC and Macintosh computers, although the PC format is preferred.
 Mac users may experience some limited functions within the DMU student Pulse and may need to save documents and presentations in formats compatible with the current Microsoft Office Suite for the PC.